L\'evy flights as an emergent phenomenon in a spatially extended system: The stochastic Landau-Lifshitz-Gilbert equation

-The deterministic LLG equation with $\sigma=0$ enjoys translational symmetry as well as rotational symmetry, in the sense that if $m(x,t)$ is a solution then so is $R_1[\psi]m(x-\phi,t)$ for any constant $\phi$ and with $R_1[\psi]$ describing rotation around the $m_1$-axis by an angle $\psi$.
+and enjoys translational symmetry as well as rotational symmetry, in the sense that if $m(x,t)$ is a solution then so is $R_1[\psi]m(x-\phi,t)$ for any constant $\phi$ and with $R_1[\psi]$ describing rotation around the $m_1$-axis by an angle $\psi$.
 Whereas the inclusion of the noise term in (\ref{eq:sLLG}) preserves the translational symmetry it breaks the rotational symmetry unless $g=(1,0,0)$.
 For small values of $\sigma$, however, the dynamics remains nearly rotationally invariant for some time.

-For the numerical simulation of the sLLG equation (\ref{eq:sLLG}) we employ a Crank-Nicolson scheme where nonlinearities are treated in an Adams-Bashforth scheme which ensures the preservation of the modulus $||m||^2$ and employ Neumann boundary conditions to mimic the infinite length case \cite{SerpicoEtAl01,Banas05,dAquinoEtAl05}.
+For the numerical simulation of the sLLG equation (\ref{eq:sLLG}) we employ a Crank-Nicolson scheme where nonlinearities are treated in an Adams-Bashforth scheme which ensures the preservation of the modulus $\Vert m \Vert^2$ \cite{SerpicoEtAl01,Banas05,dAquinoEtAl05}; for the noise we employ an Euler-Maruyama scheme \cite{Lord}.

 Figure~\ref{fig:m1} shows $m_1(x,t)$ for $\lambda=1$ and $\sigma=0.3$ with $g=(1,1,1)$.
-We see ballistic translations of the location of the front interface $\phi(t)$.
-These ballistic events are correlating with events of large interface width $w$ (estimated by nonlinear least-square fitting).

-The length of the time window and size of the spatial domain necessary to observe significant jumps in simulations of the sLLG equation (\ref{eq:sLLG}) are too large to be computationally feasible.
-To properly resolve the anomalous diffusion and analyse the superdiffusive dynamics we therefore shall reduce the infinite dimensional sLLG equation to a set of finite-dimensional SDEs.
+We further provide a zoom into a small time interval in which we show the temporal evolution of the location $\phi(t)$ of the front interface and the width $w(t)$ of the front solution, which were both estimated by nonlinear least-square fitting (cf. (\ref{eq:ansatz})).
+It is seen that the front experiences what might be identified as a linear ballistic drift of its location $\phi(t)$ (albeit of only a small displacement of roughly 2 spatial units).
+These largish displacements of the front in a short time are accompanied by a sudden increase in the width $w(t)$ of the front solution.
+We will establish below that such events are indeed representative of anomalous diffusion and that the front interface location $\phi(t)$ experiences $\alpha$-stable L\'evy flights.
+It turns out, as we will show, that the length of the time window and size of the spatial domain necessary to observe significant jumps in simulations of the sLLG equation (\ref{eq:sLLG}), which would clearly identify the dynamics of the front interface as a L\'evy flight, are too large to be computationally feasible.
+To properly resolve the anomalous diffusion and analyse the superdiffusive dynamics we therefore now reduce the infinite dimensional sLLG equation to a set of finite-dimensional SDEs.